peadargrant/automation/lab01_client_setup/setup_lab.md

 ### Step 3: Wait for permissions to be granted

-Granting permissions needs some manual input from the technical staff.
+Granting permissions needs some manual verification and input from the technical staff.
 It will probably be completed by the next time we have a lab, which is plenty of time.